Easy, lacy DIY paper doily snowflakes

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
 View my full disclosure policy.

-My brown paper bag snowflakes are still super popular and I brought some of them back in last week’s home tour where I showed you our new cheap sparse artificial Christmas tree.
-I really wanted some different snowflakes though which is why I decided to make doily snowflakes.
+My classic brown paper bag snowflakes are still super popular, and I brought some of them back in last week’s home tour, where I showed you our new cheap, sparse artificial Christmas tree.
+I really wanted some different snowflakes, which is why I decided to make paper doily snowflakes.

 Materials needed